emf-creaf/medfate/articles/intro/PackageOverview.md

 - Implementations of [`summary()`](https://rdrr.io/r/base/summary.html)
   and [`plot()`](https://rdrr.io/r/graphics/plot.default.html) are
-  available for simulation output objects, which facilitates displaying and summarizing information.
+  available for simulation inputs (`forest` or `soil` objects) and outputs, which facilitates displaying and summarizing information.
 - A generic function [`shinyplot()`](https://emf-creaf.github.io/medfate/reference/shinyplot.md)
   (as well as its implementation for different output objects) allows an